ebelingbarros/Final-project-Ironhack-bootcamp/README.md

 ## Visualisation

-Using Tableau I was able to easily visualise different aspects of the team's performance and focus on how individual players were performing in different areas.
-I spent lots of time experimenting with different and creative ways to display the numerous features in the data and created several interactive dashboards.
+After this, Tableau was used to present graphs and dashboards that tell a story of the entire project, parting from a visual analysis the historical process that led to the creation of the electricity generation auction system, passing through a visualization of its main features, to an exploration of the models' main results.
+The Tableau story may be consumed as a long version of the final project presentation.

 [The final Tableau story can be found here.](https://public.tableau.com/profile/andrew.ashdown#!/vizhome/SportStatisticsAnalysis/LeedsStatsStory)